jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2025/Kong-API-Security-Perspectives-2025.md

 Learn more about how to shine a light on shadow APIs lurking in your IT infrastructure.

 What’s the biggest security threat to your organization today?
-![Chart showing the biggest security threats to organizations today] DDOS ATTACKS
+![Chart showing the biggest security threats to organizations today.
+AI-enhanced cyberattacks are the most common response, followed by unauthorized access or breaches]
+DDOS ATTACKS
 OTHER
 MISCONFIGURED APIS